 On the other hand, Die grinders in majority cases need more power to run.
-It is quite opposite than their electric Dremel counterparts.
-An air supply or air compressor is also needed in Pneumatic die grinders models.
+It is quite the opposite than their electric Dremel counterparts.
+Air supply or air compressor is also needed in Pneumatic die grinders models.
 Majority of die grinders are air powered, pneumatic or electric.

 2. Dremel is actually a Brand Name:

 You know, Demel is a popular brand.
 They manufacture their own range of rotary tool, oscillating tools, saws as well as other power and hand tools and more.
 In the rotary marketplace, they have established themselves to be very popular with that type of tool.
 Naturally, the brand is what is generally used to describe that range and type of tool.
 Interestingly, their all rotary tools are now called Dremel.